stub42/postgresql-charm/README.md

 ## Known Limitations and Issues

-⚠ Due to current [limitations][1] with juju, you cannot reliably create a service initially containing more than 2 units (eg. juju deploy -n 3 postgresql).
-Instead, you must first create a service with 2 units.
-Once the environment is stable and all the hooks have finished running, you may add more units.

 ⚠ Do not attempt to relate client charms to a PostgreSQL service containing multiple units unless you know the charm supports a replicated service.